ScivizLabVienna/HandsomeTello/README.md

 # HandsomeTello — The open micro drone

-HandsomeTello turns the DJI Tello into an open, hackable micro drone: run lightweight Linux userspace, attach research payloads, and prototype workflows for photogrammetry, environmental sensing, and robotics research.
+HandsomeTello turns the DJI Tello into an open, easily modifiable micro drone: run lightweight Linux userspace, attach research payloads, and prototype workflows for photogrammetry, environmental sensing, and robotics research.

 ---